3sannasia/Satellite-Signal-Sentry/REPORT.md

 - Displays currently connected devices
 - On click you can see charts of that device's data, but does not live update unless you reclick
 - Needs asynchronous reloading and data fetching
+- Ublox support still in works and development stopped to work on other features (see ublox branch)